-The proposed management measures in Table 5-9 are meant to serve as demonstration projects to educate residents of the benefits of stormwater BMPs.
-A few highly visible BMPs can increase awareness of the benefits of these systems to address water quality, flooding, and streetscape concerns across the IP area (Figure 5-19 and Figure 5-20).
-County government facilities such as schools may provide ideal locations for installation of demonstration stormwater BMPs especially when capital improvements are planned.
+The proposed measures in Table 5-8 are meant to serve as few highly visible BMPs to increase awareness of the benefits these systems provide for water quality, flood reduction, and streetscape enhancement (Figure 5-7).
+County government facilities such as schools may provide ideal locations for installation of demonstration stormwater BMPs especially when capital improvements are already planned.
 For example, permeable pavement can be installed when parking lots need resurfacing.